uutzinger/PythonPromptEngineering/Readme.md

 ## Reading and Processing Data

-**We have two sections.
+**We have two sections below.
 One where we send data to a server to process it and one where we obtain a file and plot some of the data.
 You can do both or choose one.**

 ### Ask AI agent to Analyze Data